A Proof-theoretic Semantics for Intuitionistic Linear Logic: Intuitionistic Linear Logic

 \end{proof}

-Thus, we see that these brackets are nothing more than a context management tool.
-However, they allow us to write our inference figures in such a way that they are totally abstracted from the derivations in which they will be used, which will be important in the remainder of this paper.
-As a result, for the remainder of this paper, when talking of individual inference rules (or rule schemes in the context of $\rm N_{ILL}$) we will use Gentzen-Prawitz tree notation extended with additive boxes and stick to using the sequent style inference figures to represent rule applications and whole derivations.
+Thus, we see that what we have introduced with Figure~\ref{fig:NatDedILL2}, under the interpretation of Definition~\ref{def:ILL-derivability-alt}, is really nothing more than a more rigourous and uniform representation of the rules of $\rm N_{ILL}$, under the interpretation of Definition~\ref{def:ILL-derivability}.
+The underlying notion of derivability in the two systems remains exactly the same.
+However, the new notation allows us to write our inference figures in such a way that they are totally abstracted from the derivations in which they will be used, something which will be important in the remainder of this paper.
+As a result, for the remainder of this paper, when talking of individual inference rules (or rule schemes in the context of $\rm N_{ILL}$) we will use our Gentzen-Prawitz tree notation extended with additive and modal boxes as in Figure~\ref{fig:NatDedILL2} and stick to using sequent style inference figures to represent actual rule applications and derivations as a whole.

+Before moving on, we make clear the point that, henceforth, when we write $\provesILL$, we mean the derivability relation that has hitherto been written as $\provesILL^*$.
+We do so, as the two notions of derivability discussed in this section are, as a consequence of Theorem~\ref{thm:ILL-derivability-equivalence}, equivalent.
+As a result of this, we choose the new derivability relation to be the ``standard'' for the rest of the paper, for the reasons mentioned previously but also, as the notion of atomic derivability we will introduce in the next section will be, purposefully, very similar to Definition~\ref{def:ILL-derivability-alt}.
+As mentioned previously, a consequence of this is that completeness will be much easier to prove.